 The following are some examples of accessible toilet layouts with varying locations for the door and fixtures.

-Click on the images to see the size of room needed for each design layout.
+Click on the images to see the size of the room needed for each design layout.

 To purchase a full-size PDF copy of the accessible toilet or shower plans including elevations, fittings and fixture schedule, click on the Purchase Now link below.

 $150 per sale will go to the Dogs for Kids with Disabilities to help support the training assistance dogs for children with autism and other developmental disorders

 Click on the logo below to find out more.